Last Updated on June 29, 2025 by maisouivilla1@gmail.com

 As predators at the top of the ocean’s food chain, they are critical to maintaining balance in the marine ecosystem.

 Overfishing has reduced their food supply.
 Many are killed every year from being caught in nets and injured by boats.
-Hundred of thousands, if not over a million, are killed each year for their dorsal fin then left to die.
+Hundreds of thousands, if not over a million, are killed each year for their dorsal fin then left to die.

 Without action, there will be no more sharks.
 Some species are already extinct.